magneticio/vamp.io/content/resources/using vamp/events.md

 ## Query events using tags

 Using the tags schema and timestamps, you can do some powerful queries.
-Either use an exact timestamp or use special range query operators, described [on the elastic.co site](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html).
+Either use an exact timestamp or use special range query operators, described on the elastic.co site ([elastic.co - Range query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html)).

-> **Note:** the default page size for a set or returned events is 30.
+> **Note:** the default page size for a set of returned events is 30.

+### Example queries

-### Example 1: get all events
+#### Example - get all events

-This query just gets ALL metrics events up till now, taking into regard the pagination.
+The below query gets ALL metrics events up till now, taking into regard the pagination.

+> **Note:** GET request with body - similar to approach used by Elasticsearch.

 `GET /api/v1/events`